Early Help Offer

 At Crabbs Cross Academy, we encourage children to discuss their feelings in a safe environment.
 We have several committees made up of pupils to ensure that the children’s voice is heard throughout the school.

-- Children’s Safeguarding Council
+- Children’s Safeguarding Council and Online Safety Council

 - School Council

 - Learning Council